 The sense of smell is excellent.
 He can adapt to the most difficult terrains.
 He has a very beautiful, sculptural appearance.
 He can adapt to any kind of hunting.
 However, he bites his prey a little hard.

 German Wirehaired Pointer

 Living Environment The German Wirehaired Pointer is not suitable for apartment life.
 He can be quite active and restless at home.
-It needs lots of exercises.
+He needs lots of exercises.
 It is best if he lives in a large fenced garden.

 The German Wirehaired Pointer was produced in the 20th century by crossing the German Pointer and other breeds.
 Although different sources mention different breeds, the Wirehaired Griffon, Poodle-Pointer crosses, Foxhound, and Bloodhound are the most frequently mentioned breeds.
 The German Drahthaar Club registers only the six best puppies in all respects to maintain the high quality of the breed.
-The Wirehaired German Pointer has the excellent sense of smell, prey detection, intelligent nature and graceful features of its ancestors.
+The Wirehaired German Pointer has the excellent sense of smell, prey detection, intelligent nature, and graceful features of his ancestors.
 This dog can fully meet all the needs of a hunter.